-It’s the best test to demonstrate your language skills to get a qualified teacher in New Zealand.
+It’s the leading English test to demonstrate your language skills to get a qualified teacher in New Zealand.

 Submitting multiple IELTS test results

-The Teaching Council of New Zealand requests an IELTS band score of 7.0 in all four components (writing, reading, listening and speaking) for some applicants.
+For IELTS, the Teaching Council of New Zealand requires an IELTS band score of 7.0 in all four components (Writing, Reading, Listening and Speaking) to demonstrate your English language competency.

-Here is something that you may not be aware of: you can submit multiple test results.
+The good news is you can submit multiple test results.
 As long as you have a minimum score of 7 in each respective area of the test, this can be achieved across multiple tests.
 Let’s look at some examples:

-On your first attempt you get three band 7s and a band 6.5 in listening.
-In your second test, you achieve a Band 7 in listening.
+On your first attempt, you get band 7s for three skills and a band 6.5 in Listening.
+In your second test, you achieve a Band 7 in Listening.
 You can add these two tests together and submit them.
 This would be considered an acceptable ‘pass’ by the Education Council of New Zealand.